Phantom139/PhantomBot/README.md

 # Phantom Bot Twitch IRC Project
-# CURRENT VERSION: Alpha 3
+# CURRENT VERSION: Alpha 4 (In Development)
 ## By Robert C. Fritzen (Phantom139)
-## Written & Compiled on Ubuntu 16.04 LTS
+## Written & Compiled on Ubuntu 16.04 LTS / Windows 10

 ### Prerequisites ###
 No Libraries Required!!!
-This project uses all native Linux code.
-You'll just need the 'cmake' package to build it!
+This project uses all native C++11 code.

+To Compile on Linux: You'll just need the 'cmake' package to build it!
+To Compile on Windows 10: You'll need either cmake or MSVS 2015.

-### Setup Instructions ###
+### Setup Instructions (Linux) ###
 Drop the files into a directory and open a terminal. cd to the directory and run the command 'cmake . && make' to compile, then run the code with ./PhantomBot

+### Setup Instructions (Windows) ###
+Drop the files into a directory.
+Open Visual Studio and add all of the files to a project to compile.
+Run the compiled executable.

 ### Configuration Files ###
 There are two bot config files you can use.